purplesyringa/gitcenter/src/js/git.md

 You can either call `readUnknownObject` multiple times or run `readTreeItem(rootTree, "path/to/file/or/directory")`.
 Notice that `readTreeItem` accepts root tree, not commit, so you'll first have to call `readUnknownObject(commitId)` and then pass `commit.content.tree` property to `readTreeItem`.

+### How can I get ref list?

+Use `getRefList` which returns an array like `["refs/remotes/origin/master", "refs/heads/master", "refs/remotes/origin/HEAD"]`.
+Note that the array is not ordered at all.

 ## Getting loose objects

 For getting loose object, ZeroGit splits SHA to 2-and-18 parts, reads file `objects/01/23456789abcdefghij` and deflates it.
 The result is: